jeromede/rtc.pa/README.md

 For each Eclipse project needing the API:

-- use the correct version of the API jar files for building each Eclipse project where this is needed, for example:
+- use the correct version of the API jar files for building each Eclipse project where this is needed; for example:
   - `rtc.pa.read.plain` connects to an RTC 5.0.2, hence needs the 5.0.2 version of the API
+  - `rtc.pa.write.plain` connects to an RTC 6.0.4, hence needs the 6.0.4 version of the API
-  - `rtc.pa.write.plain` connects to an RTC 6.0.4, hence needs the 6.0.4 version of the API.
+  - `rtc.pa.connection_test.plain` connects to both an RTC 5.0.2 and an RTC 6.0.4, hence the Eclipse project needs to be duplicated, one for the 5.0.2 version of the API, and one for the 6.0.4 version of the API.

 Don't try to use a version of the API different from the version of RTC you want to connect to, this won't work.

-The version of the API declared in the class paths in this repository is for the latest version of RTC, unziped in `/opt/IBM/RTC-6.0.4/api/`
+The version of the API declared in the class paths of the regular Eclipse projects in this repository corresponds to the latest version of RTC, unziped in `/opt/IBM/RTC-6.0.4/api/`

+Different projects `version*` are already set for different version of the API.
+This will work if the local installation has the `/opt/IBM/RTC-x.y.z/api/` directories already prepared.

-You will have to change your Eclipse project properties if this doesn't match your local installation.
+You will have to change your Eclipse project properties if this doesn't match your local installation (or if you are working on a non-UNIX plaform).

 # Usage